 After obtaining a posterior distribution for all possible meanings m given an utterance u, we performed a Luce choice transformation on the distribution and fit to the behavioral data with λ=0.34.
 Figure S1 shows the full posterior distributions for all utterances.

 Experiment 1: Halo and Hyperbole.
 120 subjects were recruited on Amazon's Mechanical Turk.
 Each subject read 15 scenarios in which a person (e.g. Bob) buys an item (e.g. a watch) and is asked by a friend whether the item is expensive.
 Bob responds by saying “It cost u dollars,” where u ∈{50, 50 ± k, 500, 500 ± k, 1000, 1000 ± k, 5000, 5000 ± k, 10000, 10000 ± k}, where k was randomly selected from the set {1, 2, 3} for each trial.
-We will refer to this set of utterances as U. Given an utterance u, subjects rated the probability of Bob thinking that the item was expensive.
+We will refer to this set of utterances as U. There are a total of 30 possible trial configurations (3 Items X 10 Utterances).
+Given an utterance u, subjects rated the probability of Bob thinking that the item was expensive.
 They then rated the probability of the item costing the following amounts of money: 50, 50 ± k, 500, 500 ± k, 1000, 1000 ± k, 5000, 5000 ± k, 10000, 10000 ± k, where k was randomly selected from the set{1, 2, 3} for each trial.
 We will refer to this set of prices as S. Ratings for each price state were on a continuous scale from “impossible” to “extremely likely”, represented as real values between 0 and 1.
 We normalized subjects' ratings across price points for each trial to sum up to 1.
 The average normalized ratings across subjects for each item/utterance pair is shown in Figure S2.
+There are a total of 300 normalized average ratings (3 Items X 10 Utterances X 10 Price States).

 Experiment 2: Affective subtext.
 160 subjects were recruited on Amazon’s Mechanical Turk.
 Each subject read 30 scenarios in which a person (e.g. Bob) buys an item that costs s dollars and is asked by a friend whether the item is expensive.
 Bob responds by saying “It cost u dollars,” where u ∈ U and u≥s.
 Subjects then rated how likely Bob thinks the item was expensive on a continuous scale ranging from “impossible” to “absolutely certain,” represented as real values between 0 and 1.
 The average ratings determine the degree of affect conveyed by an utterance given the actual price state.
+There are a total of 180 trial configurations (3 Items X 60 {u, s} pairs where u≥s).
+Since we assume that utterance cost should not affect affective subtext, in the analysis we collapsed round/sharp versions of an utterance and price state such that there are 45 configurations.

 Experiment 3a: Price prior.
 To obtain people’s prior knowledge of the price distributions for electric kettles, laptops, and watches, 30 subjects were recruited from Amazon's Mechanical Turk.
 Each subject rated the probability of an electric kettle, laptop, and watch costing s dollars, where s ∈ S. Ratings for each price state were on a continuous scale from “impossible” to “extremely likely”, represented as real values between 0 and 1.
 We normalized subjects' ratings across price points for each trial to sum up to 1.
 The average normalized ratings across subjects for each item were taken as the prior probability distribution of item prices.
 These price distributions were used in the model to determine the prior probability of each price state.